satwinder6510/quantportfolio/NETLIFY_DEPLOYMENT_GUIDE.md

 This guide covers how to deploy your application to Netlify, which provides a seamless hosting environment for your React application.

+## Quick Start

+We've configured your application for easy deployment to Netlify with the following files:
+- `netlify.toml` - Configuration for build settings and redirects
+- `netlify-build.sh` - Custom build script
+- `netlify/functions/geolocation.js` - Serverless function for geolocation

 ## Preparation Steps

 1. **Sign up for Netlify** if you don't already have an account at [netlify.com](https://www.netlify.com/)